Animal locomotion: Energetics

 The most common metric of energy use during locomotion is the net (also termed "incremental") cost of transport, defined as the amount of energy (e.g., Joules) needed above baseline metabolic rate to move a given distance.
 For aerobic locomotion, most animals have a nearly constant cost of transport—moving a given distance requires the same caloric expenditure, regardless of speed.
 This constancy is usually accomplished by changes in gait.
 The net cost of transport of swimming is lowest, followed by flight, with terrestrial limbed locomotion being the most expensive per unit distance.
 However, because of the speeds involved, flight requires the most energy per unit time.
 This does not mean that an animal that normally moves by running would be a more efficient swimmer; however, these comparisons assume an animal is specialized for that form of motion.
 Another consideration here is body mass—heavier animals, though using more total energy, require less energy per unit mass to move.
 Physiologists generally measure energy use by the amount of oxygen consumed, or the amount of carbon dioxide produced, in an animal's respiration.
 In terrestrial animals, the cost of transport is typically measured while they walk or run on a motorized treadmill, either wearing a mask to capture gas exchange or with the entire treadmill enclosed in a metabolic chamber.
 For small rodents, such as deer mice, the cost of transport has also been measured during voluntary wheel running.

 Energetics is important for explaining the evolution of foraging economic decisions in organisms; for example, a study of the African honey bee, Apis mellifera scutellata, has shown that honey bees may trade the high sucrose content of viscous nectar off for the energetic benefits of warmer, less concentrated nectar, which also reduces their consumption and flight time.

 Passive locomotion

-Passive locomotion in animals is a type of mobility in which the animal depends on their environment for transportation; such animals are vagile but not motile.
+In passive locomotion, the animal depends on their environment for transportation; such animals are vagile but not motile.